bndes/trubudget-bndes/README.md

 1. Rename the file "config/config.json.PRD" to "config/config.json"

-2. Rename the file "control/executionData.json.INSTALL" to "control/executionData.json"

-3. Create the volume "control", "data" e "log" to be linked to an external volume (outside container).
+2. Create the volume "control", "data" e "log" to be linked to an external volume (outside container).

-4. Execute npm install
+3. Execute npm install

-5. Configure the running of the docker image to fire "npm start".
+4. Configure the running of the docker image to fire "npm start".

 ----